 Section 2.
-When voting by mail, ballots shall be sent to all members of the Board of Directors.
+When voting by mail or electronic proxy, ballots shall be sent to all members of the Board of Directors.
 A majority vote of those replying within the specified time limit shall decide the question.

 BYLAW 8.
 RULES OF ORDER